roman-milk/roman-milk.github.io/teacher-undressed.md

   Both hands were fondling her.
 One was underneath, playing with her pussy.
 The other was stroking her bottom, pushing between the cheeks, teasing her asshole.
 It was impossible to resist touching his teacher.
 Fingers wandered around her lips, and over her thighs.
 Up to her lips again, to part her red sea.
 Her lips were wet and glistening.
 This was no biology lesson his teacher was giving, yet even without instruction it was easy to see she was aroused.

   May had to escape, yet the fingers seemed to drain every ounce of energy from her body.
 She couldn't move.
 Her legs were trembling.
 It had been so long since having sex, and even longer since receiving such intense foreplay, that it made her helpless to resist.
-Report_Story #2